 “If they’re defining closure as, ‘This is an end to the trial itself,’ then yes, maybe they can find closure,” she told me.
 “But if they’re thinking that closure means, ‘Oh, my grief is done,’ then absolutely not.”

 “In some cases, the end of the trial—or even the execution—can make them feel worse,” she added, “because they’ve been focused on the trial, and when all that gets moved away, the grief sets in in a different way.”

 For many victims, feelings of pain and loss may never go away, regardless of how Tsarnaev or Holmes are punished.
 But psychological research has found that one way to achieve greater peace of mind is through forgiveness.

-Of course, forgiving an offender can seem inconceivable, especially when his or her crime is as monstrous as the ones committed by Tsarnaev and Holmes.
+Of course, forgiving an offender can seem inconceivable, especially when their crime is as monstrous as the ones committed by Tsarnaev and Holmes.
 But researchers stress that forgiving does not mean absolving an offender of guilt; it doesn’t even require reconciling with that person.

 Instead, it means deliberately letting go of feelings of anger and vengeance toward the offender—a way to stop ruminating on the offense and free yourself of the power it has over you.

 “It’s a way of saying, ‘I’m going to take my life back because I’m getting swallowed up by hatred,’” said Loren Toussaint, an associate professor of psychology at Luther College, who studies forgiveness.
 “It’s an act of transformative empowerment… that allows someone to move forward.”